Troubleshooting API Error Codes

 10 error status codes when building APIs for the first time and how to fix them.

 Whether you're a novice embarking on your first API integration project or a developer with years of experience, you will need to rely on the documentation provided and your ingenuity.
-HTTP status codes can give you an idea of what was going on when you made your API request.
-The standardized status codes go from 100 to 511, and all have different meanings, but only the status codes from 400 to 511 reflect an error response.
+HTTP status codes can give you an idea of what happened when you made your API request.
+The standardized status codes range from 100 to 511; each has a different meaning, but only those from 400 to 511 indicate an error response.

-Since it’s easier to anticipate things going right, rather than things going wrong, let’s look at the 10 most common HTTP status codes that indicate an error response, either on the client or the server-side.
-A list of the most likely API error statuses you may encounter with Guesty’s Open API can be found in this handy table.
+Since it's easier to anticipate things going right than going wrong, let's look at the 10 most common HTTP status codes that indicate an error response, either on the client or server side.
+A list of the most likely API error statuses you may encounter with Guesty's Open API can be found in this handy table.

 Client-Side Status Codes